ishandutta2007/free-api/README.md

  - Animal recognition (may be Call online) : Support thousands of animal identification, interface return name-<a href="https://www.free-api.com/doc/25" target='_blank'> interface address < / a>

- - Identification of dishes (can be called online) : Identifies more than 50,000 dishes, the interface returns the name of the dish, —— <a href = "https: // www. free-api.com/doc/26 "target = '_ blank'> Interface address </a>
+ - Identification of dishes (can be called online) : Identifies more than 50,000 dishes, the interface returns the name of the dish, —— <a href = "https: // www. free-api.com/doc/26" target = '_ blank'> Interface address </a>

  - Landmark recognition (can be Online call) : Support to identify about 50,000 famous Chinese and foreign landmarks, attractions, and interfaces —— <a href = "https://www.free-api.com/doc/27" target = ' _blank '> Interface address </a>